dreamy ethnic businessman thinking about project

 3. Reward yourself in small ways whenever smaller goal steps are met.
 No matter how minute the progress is, it’s important to celebrate it.

-4. Remember that an unreliable or unattainable goal is more of a wish than a goal.
+4. Remember that an unreliable or unattainable goal is more of a pipe dream than a goal.

 5. Prioritize tasks and allocate specific time slots for goal-related activities to maintain focus and prevent procrastination.